 A Boy Called Duct Tape

-Pablo Perez is a 12-year-old poor kid without much going for him.
-His classmates have dubbed him “Duct Tape” because his tattered discount-store sneakers are held together with…you guessed it, duct tape.
-He can’t escape the bullying.
+Andy Sweet is a poor kid without much going for him.
+His middle-grade classmates have dubbed him “Duct Tape” because his tattered discount-store sneakers are held together with…you guessed it, duct tape.
+Twelve-year-old Andy can’t escape the bullying.